NORMA Clean Water

 Families in the existing project communities, where gardens were planted in the first phase, will now receive advice on fruit and vegetable cultivation.
 In addition, gardening tools and seeds will be distributed.
 In the area of health, hygiene and equal opportunities, workshops and exhibitions will be organized to anchor these topics in the communities.
 In addition, the project is being extended to two further communities, where measures corresponding to the first project phase are to be implemented (installation of water supply systems, establishment of water committees, workshops on gender equality).
 The expansion is expected to reach an additional 3,800 people.

 The rapid spread of the COVID-19 virus in Brazil gives the project an acute significance: The successes of the first measures – improved access to water and a better understanding of hygiene – can make an effective and lasting contribution to containing the COVID-19 pandemic and other viral infections.

 In fiscal year 2022, NORMA Clean Water Project won the SDG Award in the category "Civil Organizations/NGOs" in Brazil.
 The SDG Award is a reward for best practice examples and implementations of the Sustainable Development Goals.
 The prize is awarded from the SDG Strategy Network - an established Brazilian coalition that brings together civil society, the private sector, local governments, academia and NGOs.
 All different actors work together and support each other in achieving the SDGs by 2030.

 Corporate volunteering at NORMA Help Day

 NORMA Group has received a lot of positive feedback from participants and external project partners.
-An evaluation carried out in 2019 in cooperation with the University of Mannheim also confirmed the positive effect.
-Thus, the NORMA Help Day has been a complete success for NORMA Group and all participants and will be continued in the coming years.
+Thus, the NORMA Help Day has been a success for NORMA Group and all participants and will be continued in the coming years.